 On June 19, 2019 the Assembly Housing and Community Development Committee heard Wieckowski’s testimony on S.B.
 323. You can view the entire hearing below.

 While we appreciate the changes Senator Wieckowski has made, this bill is frightfully similar to S.B.
 1265 that was vetoed by Governor Brown last year for being a one-size fits all approach.

 We heard the author state that we’re not talking about thousands of associations having trouble with their elections.
 There are over 55,000 associations in California and those elections happen on a regular basis.
 They are fair.
 They are transparent.
 The current election process is one of the most comprehensive and complex in the nation.
-It’s in the Davis-Sterling Act, as well as the Corporations Code because the public not-for-profit corporations are governed by both laws.
+It’s in the Davis-Stirling Act, as well as the Corporations Code because the public not-for-profit corporations are governed by both laws.